Before reading this article click on http://lunarsabbath.us/id9.html you will be amazed.

 when Paul sailed away from Philippi until he arrived at Jerusalem, I found that at least 32 of the 50 days were not

-traveling days, which were the six days of Unleavened Bread, 16th through the 21st, Acts 20:6, the seven days they
+traveling days, which were the six days of Unleavened Bread, 16th through the twenty first, Acts 20:6, the seven

-abode at Troas, Acts 20:6, and at least three days at Miletus while sending up to Ephesus, which was over 20 mi. one way,
+days they abode at Troas, Acts 20:6, and at least three days at Miletus while sending up to Ephesus, which was over 20 mi.

-Acts 20:17, and they also tarried seven days with disciples in Acts 21:4 and then abode one day with some brethern in verse
+one way, Acts 20:17, and they also tarried seven days with disciples in Acts 21:4 and then abode one day with some brethern

-seven of the same chapter for a total of 24 days, there are more but for simplicity and easy figuring,
+in verse seven of the same chapter for a total of 24 days, there are more but for simplicity and easy

 The reason I say this is because the Apostle Luke records